Misc

 There’re some things no one tells you when you start adulting: the onset of back pain, how to DIY your BTO flat, and the types of toilet paper you should be buying.
 Yes, there’s a world of difference using a roll of luxurious four-ply TP on your derrière versus wiping down your nasty business with something that can pass for sandpaper.

 Unfortunately, or thankfully, TP samples are something that does not exist at the supermarket.
-Which is why we’re here with a ranking of eight of the most popular toilet paper brands in Singapore and their star products to help you make a better, smarter decision.
+Which is why we’re here with a ranking of the most popular toilet paper brands in Singapore and their star products to help you make a better, smarter decision.

 How we ranked the toilet paper